core-process/inline-console/readme.md

 Very useful inline browser console which gives you full access to the JavaScript console and console output in case you do not have access to the developer console, e.g. when testing on [browserstack.com](http://browserstack.com) in certain mobile browsers. `inline-console` uses [jquery.terminal](http://terminal.jcubic.pl/) under the hood.

+For a screenshot see the 'Advanced Example' below.

 ## Installation

 Install the `inline-console` module via